Skip to main content.

 Professional Background

-Elaine M. Fan, MD, MS is a dedicated Pediatric Hematology-Oncology attending physician at the University of Kansas School of Medicine-Wichita and Wesley Children's Hospital.
-She is passionate about providing comprehensive care to children with blood disorders and cancer, with specific interests in hematologic malignancies and blastoma solid tumors.
-Dr. Fan’s journey into pediatric oncology began during her college years when she had the privilege of shadowing the remarkable Dr. McKinnell, a pediatric oncologist whose exceptional care for her patients inspired Dr. Fan and deepened her commitment to the field.
+Elaine M. Fan, MD, MS, is a board-certified Pediatric Hematology-Oncology physician at the University of Kansas School of Medicine–Wichita and Wesley Children’s Hospital.
+She is committed to delivering comprehensive, compassionate care to children with blood disorders and cancer, with particular clinical interests in hematologic malignancies and blastoma-type solid tumors.

 Education and Training